 Two Pursa i3 MK3 filament printers are ready.
 Affectionately called "Cindy" and "Ronny" by the workshop managers, they have a build volume of 25×21×21 cm.

 The procedure is similar to the Makerbot.
 The device can print in several materials i.a. water soluble support material.
 The maximal printing space is 200x 200 mm and 300mm in height.
 You can find the software here:

-The Form 3 is a stereolithography printer that can print various resin-based materials.
+The Form 3 is a stereolithography printer that can print different resin-based materials.
 We are currently using the standard white resin.
-The maximum installation space is 145 × 145 mm in the base area and 180 mm in height.
+The maximum build space is 145×145 mm in base area and 180 mm in height.